oabdullo/mortgageVisualization/README.md

 A comprehensive Python tool for calculating and visualizing mortgage amortization schedules, with support for comparing different loan terms and interest rates.

+## 🌐 Live Demo

+**Try the interactive calculator online:** [https://dullovisual.streamlit.app/](https://dullovisual.streamlit.app/)

+The web app allows you to input your own mortgage rates and terms, compare multiple loan options, and generate detailed amortization schedules with visualizations.

 ## Features

 - 📊 **Complete Amortization Tables**: Generate detailed month-by-month payment breakdowns